conan-community/conan-box2d/README.md

 ## Project setup

-If you handle multiple dependencies in your project is better to add a *conanfile.txt*:
+If you handle multiple dependencies in your project, it's better to add a *conanfile.txt*:

     [requires]
     box2d/2.3.1@conan/stable